SA9102/SA9102/README.md

 ## About Me

-I am interested in front-end and back-end technologies that give power to web applications!
+I am interested in full-stack development; I enjoy exploring front-end and back-end technologies, in particular React, and MongoDB.

 - :book: Second year at Queen Mary University of London, completing BSc in Computer Science
 - :convenience_store: Part-time sales assistant at Superdrug